 If your application for financial aid is successful you’ll receive a fixed sum (amounts differ for those people coming from Europe to those coming from overseas) to offset the cost of attending OKFestival, from travel to ticket.
 Details of how to apply for financial aid are coming soon.

-I’m submitting a session proposal – will that entitle me to a complimentary ticket?
+My session proposal has been accepted – does that entitle me to a complimentary ticket?

 Is there any way I can obtain a free ticket?